Bismuth: Element Properties And Uses

 Frequently Asked Questions

-What makes bismuth distinct among heavy metals?
+What is unique about bismuth among all heavy metals?

-How is bismuth typically extracted from ores?
+How is bismuth usually extracted from its ores?

-In which products is bismuth commonly used?
+In what common products is bismuth used?

 Bars